 - Oral Antibiotics

 Antibiotics are a mainstay of treatment for inflammatory back acne vulgaris, and work by reducing bacterial load and inflammation.
 Antibiotics have proven to be safe and effective in many studies to treat acne.
 A course of treatment may last at least 3-4 months.
 However, there is an increasing trend of antibiotic-resistant acne worldwide.

 - Oral Retinoids

-Oral retinoids is a form Vitamin A medications that work extremely well in acne and are currently the most effective treatment for severe acne.
+Oral retinoids is a Vitamin A derived medication that works extremely well in acne and are currently the most effective treatment for severe acne.
 It reduces oil secretion by 90% within 6 weeks of treatment, reduces whiteheads and blackheads by 90% within 3 months and has an anti-inflammatory effect.

 A consultation is necessary to discuss about the side effects, suitability and precautions before starting oral retinoids.